Student Wellbeing

 Disability Learning Support

-If you have a disability or condition that affects your studies, our Disability Learning Support (DLS) Team offer confidential support to help you make the most of your studies.
+If you have a disability or long-term condition that affects your studies, the Disability Learning Support (DLS) Team can provide confidential advice and adjustments to help you succeed.

 Find out more on the Disability Learning Support pages.